ffboy/ThinGrid/README.md

 # ThinGrid
-The Thingrid software is intended to be used as a very simple introduction to mathematical modeling.
-We hope that it is useful to support very basic understanding of Operational Research techniques.
+The ThinGrid software is intended to be used as a very basic tool to support the first steps into mathematical modeling.
+We hope that it is useful in providing a first impression of Operational Research techniques.
 Copyright (C) 2016 Marius Merschformann, Lin Xie

 This program is free software: you can redistribute it and/or modify